-Legends about witches and covens have been woven around this town since the Middle Ages.
+Legends about witches and covens have been woven around Trasmoz since the Late Middle Ages.

-These days, only 62 people live in Trasmoz.
-The days in which the town was home to more than 10,000, back in the 13th century, are gone.
-Located in the province of Zaragoza, on the slopes of the Moncayo massif and very close to the Cistercian Monastery of Veruela, the village was officially excommunicated when the castle of Trasmoz was accused of being a safe haven for witches and wizards.
+Located in the province of Zaragoza, in the vicinities of the Cistercian Monastery of Veruela, the village was officially excommunicated when the castle of Trasmoz was accused of being a safe haven for witches and wizards.

-Other sources make the case a complex political issue.
-In the 13th century Trasmoz was also an important reservoir of silver, with valuable resources of water and wood.
-But, moreover, it was secular territory: by royal decree, its lands were not property of the Church and the whole village was exempt from paying taxes to the Monastery of Veruela.
+Other sources also bring a complex political issue into stage.
+In the 13th century, Trasmoz was an important reservoir of silver (which explains the counterfeiting operation) and also had valuable resources of water and wood.
+It was secular territory, too.
+By royal decree, its lands were not property of the Church.
+The whole village was thus exempt from paying taxes to the nearby Monastery of Veruela.

 Stories about witchcraft in the castle only exacerbated the already tense relationship between the monastery and the neighboring village.
 Eventually, the archbishop of Tarazona excommunicated the entire town.
 But far from settling the dispute for good, this only meant the tensions increased: the wealthy community of Trasmoz, comprised of Arabs, Jews, and Christians alike, didn’t repent.
 And to add insult to injury, the monastery began to use the town’s waters without paying for it right after the excommunication.
 Obviously, this did not please the Lord of Trasmoz, Pedro Manuel Ximenez de Urrea, who decided to take up arms against the monastery itself.